Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Circuit Design and Power Analysis

-An important characteristic of the envelope detectors is the input dynamic range to support an output waveform that follows the input amplitude with minimal deviation.
-By increasing the input magnitude, the amplifier's constituent transistors will be pushed into nonlinear regions of operation, and a ``compression behavior'' is observed.
-The point at which this compression happens is an upper-bound on the magnitude of input signals.
-This value is critical in scenarios where amplitude modulation is deployed in the transceiver.
-To evaluate our proposed envelope detector, two modulation scenarios of Pulse Amplitude Modulation (PAM)4 and PAM8 modulation schemes are considered as the input to the envelope detector, as shown in Fig. \ref{Xuyang3}.
-In both cases, the output rectified eye diagram exhibits clear distinction between the amplitude levels (denoted by different colors) such that the comparators in the following one-bit ADCs can distinguish the amplitude levels with small error.
-The simulation results in Fig. \ref{Xuyang3} demonstrate that the amplitude ratios at the output follow the input amplitude ratios even when the dynamic range of input waveform is only between -400 to +400 mV.
-I can be noted that a PAM-8 waveform in the receiver base-band can be constructed by passing the QAM-64 signal (in Table I) through a quadrature down-conversion mixer \cite{RazaviRF}.
+Simulation of two concatenated envelope detector circuits is shown in Figure \ref{fig:poly}(c).
+The DC level shifter is realized by diode-based circuits which consume no DC power and can operate up to 6 GHz.
+The simulated eye-diagram performance of the two-stage envelope detector is illustrated in Figure \ref{Xuyang3}(b).
+For high data rates (12 Gb/s), we consider the input to be the absolute value function circuitry to be a sinusoidal waveform due to the slewing effects \cite{slew}.
+To evaluate our proposed envelope detector, two modulation scenarios of Pulse Amplitude Modulation PAM4 and PAM8 modulation schemes are considered as the input to the envelope detector, as shown in Figure \ref{Xuyang3}(b).
+The simulation results demonstrate that the amplitude ratios at the output follow the input amplitude ratios even when the dynamic range of input waveform is only between -400 to +400 mV.

-Theorems \ref{th:2} and \ref{th:5} show that the channel capacity depends on the number of ADCs through $n_q2^{\delta_{env}}+1$ and $n_q\delta_{poly}+1$, respectively, so that the use of a envelope detectors and quadratic analog operators instead of a linear operators ($\delta_{env}:0\to 1$ and $\delta_{poly}:1\to 2$) has an equivalent effect on capacity as that of quadrupling and doubling the number of ADCs $n_q$, respectively.
-This fact, along with the power consumption values given in Figures \ref{fig:two_tables} and \ref{Xuyang4} justify the use of nonlinear analog operators.
-It is understood that power consumption is dependent on circuit configuration, transistor size, and passive quality factors. {However, the values reported in this paper based on recent demonstrations of a mm-wave transceiver in a 22 nm FDSOI CMOS technology serve as a proof-of-concept to justify the effectiveness of the proposed receiver architecture designs.}